department-of-veterans-affairs/vets-api/modules/check_in/README.md

 `file:///<path_to_vets-api>/modules/check_in/doc/` in your browser.

 ## Monitoring and Error reporting
+StatsD monitoring of end points is setup in the `config/initializers/statsd.rb` file.
+All configured metrics for the Check-in project can be viewed in Grafana by selecting the appropriate filters.

+Sentry reporting is setup in the main vets-api application and as a result the Check-in engine will report errors to Sentry by default.
+If additional or custom Sentry errors and warning messages need to be reported you can include the `SentryLogging` module in your class and call the appropriate methods.

 ## Configuration
 Check-in is configured with Config.
 The default configuration is contained in the settings.yml file.
 To customize your setup, you can create a `config/settings.local.yml` file with configuration specific to your needs.